stonezdj/harborut/readme.md

     ```

 1. Once the IP address of your Mac is changed, or you have run some test on the env, some data might corrupt your test, then you have to rerun ./cleanut.sh
+1. Run your UT in console with go test or IDE, make sure the environment is the same with the ./cleanut.sh console env